 Video of the Week

-The internet was made for video and there is an never ending supply of inspirational, encouraging, and funny videos to share with team.
+The internet was made for video and there is a never-ending supply of inspirational, encouraging, and funny videos to share with the team.

 See Your Team

 Interact with your team using video chat but when that is not available, you can still make them feel recognized and seen with a simple text or phone call.
 Don’t underestimate the power of a phone call, video chat, or text.

 Make Remote Team Building Fun